music-suite/music-suite/src/User-Guide.md

 # Customizing music representation

+## Adding an new representation

+You can use your own representation for all standard musical aspects.

 TODO

+## Adding a new aspect

+It is also possible to make the Suite work with completely *new* aspects.

+TODO

+## Adding a time structure

+TODO

+- Create a type of kind `* -> *`.
+- Add instances for the standard classes @[Functor], @[Applicative] and (if possible) @[Monad] or @[Comonad].
+- If your representation supports *parallel* composition it should be a trivial (non-lifted) @[Monoid].
+It it also supports sequential composition, it should support @[Transformable] and @[HasPosition].
+- Optionally, add instances for @[Splittable] and @[Reversible].

 # Acknowledgements

 The Music Suite is indebted to many other previous libraries and computer music environments, particularly [Common Music][common-music], [PWGL][pwgl], [Max/MSP][max-msp], [SuperCollider][supercollider], [nyquist][nyquist], [music21][music21], [Guido][guido], [Lilypond][lilypond] and [Abjad][abjad].
 Some of the ideas for the quantization algorithms came from [Fomus][fomus].

-It obviously ows a lot to the Haskell libraries that it follows including [Haskore][haskore], [Euterpea][euterpea] and [temporal-media][temporal-media].
+The Music Suite obviously ows much to the previous Haskell libraries for music representation, including [Haskore][haskore], [Euterpea][euterpea] and [temporal-media][temporal-media].
 The idea of defining a custom internal representation, but relying on standardized formats for input and output comes from [Pandoc][pandoc].
 The idea of splitting the library into a set of packages (and the name) comes from the [Haskell Suite][haskell-suite].

 The temporal structures, their instances and the concept of denotational design comes from [Reactive][reactive] (and its predecessors).
 [Diagrams][diagrams] provided the daring example and some general influences on the design.

 ```music-extra